junwchina/editarea-rails/README.md

     :javascript
       editAreaLoader.init({
         id: "textarea",          // textarea id
-        baseURL: "/assets/",     // defaults to ""
-        imgPath: "",             // path to image assets, defaults to 'images/'
         syntax: "ruby",          // syntax to be uses for highgliting
         start_highlight: true,   // to display with highlight mode on start-up
         show_line_colors: true,